lukem1/lukem1.github.io/README.md

 # [lukem1.github.io](https://lukem1.github.io)

-Blog built with hexo and hosted on Github Pages.
+This blog was built with [hexo](https://hexo.io) using the [Cactus](https://github.com/probberechts/hexo-theme-cactus) theme and it is hosted on [GitHub Pages](https://pages.github.com/).

-Currently home to my blog for CSCI 362 (Software Engineering)
+Currently it is home to my blog for CSCI 362 (Software Engineering)